An updated version of entry of White Plains, New York: A City of Contrasts from “Business District” chapter:

-Most of the buildings in the Business District (BD) In White Plains (WP) were built in the 20th century.
+Most of the buildings in White Plains’ Business District (BD) were built in the 20th century.
 Some of the structures were repurposed or rebuilt though there many structures that are original to their location.
 Some buildings are on the National Registry of Historic Places.
-The city has formed a Historic Preservation Committee to designate local landmarks.
+In recent years, White Plains (WP) formed a Historic Preservation Committee to designate local landmarks.
 These structures can be found on the City’s website (cityofwhiteplains.com).

-Mamaroneck Ave, one of the older roads still runs all the way to the Village of Mamaroneck (established in 1661).
+Mamaroneck Ave, one of the City’s older roads runs all the way to the Village of Mamaroneck (established in 1661).
 The roadway changed over time running on what is now Old Mamaroneck Rd and where West St once intersected the roadway.
-Many of the buildings on the street remained during city’s largest urban renewal project of 1966 to 1980 giving one an idea of what the rest of the BD was like prior to that.
+Many of the buildings on Mamaroneck Ave remained during city’s largest urban renewal project of 1966 to 1980 giving one an idea of what the rest of the BD was like prior to that.

 The City Center opened in 2003 on the block where the first Macy’s Store was located in 1948.
-It’s archtechtural design blends with the two former banks found next the Center on its Mamaroneck Ave area.
+It’s architectural design blends with the 2 former banks that are at the corners of Martine and Main St.

-The former Home Savings Bank established in 1893 is at the Main St corner and dates from 1925.
-The building has been used by restaurants and still has its original vault.
+The former Home Savings Bank established in 1893 is at the Main St corner (dating from 1925).
+The building was repurposed for a restaurant.
+The original vault is used for seating.

-Main St. formerly named Railroad Ave and this name appears on maps as early as 1911.
-On older maps Main St does appear but in the S Broadway & Armory Pl area.
+Main St. formerly named Railroad Ave appears on maps as early as 1911.
+On an older map Main St does appear but in the S Broadway & Armory Pl area.

-Bar Building completed in 1928 is at 199-201 Main St. The building was threatened with demolition but was saved from new development and put on the National Register of Historic Places in 2007.
-More info about the Bar building is in separate entry on this website.
+The Bar Building completed in 1928 is at 199-201 Main St and though threatened with demolition it was saved from new development and in 2007 was placed on the National Register of Historic Places.
+More info about the building is available in another blog entry on this website.

-Grace Episcopal Church Congregation built a new structure in 1865 on Main St. The congregation goes back to colonial times, is the oldest building on the street.
+Grace Episcopal Church Congregation built a new structure in 1865 on Main St. The congregation goes back to Colonial times.
+The church is the oldest building on the street.
 Church Street gets its name from the church.
-Grace Church (left) moved to its present location from its former location near S Broadway.
+Grace Church (left) moved to its present location from an older structure located near S Broadway.
 The church’s cemetery was moved to WP’s Rural Cemetery at a later date to make room for the former White Plains Hotel.
 The church had an annex at 1305 Mamaroneck Ave for a time (circa 1910).
 There is a community center behind the church.

-Lawyer Building, the former Westchester Title and Trust Company, is at the opposite corner of Church St and Main St. It once housed the Reporter Dispatch Newspaper and dates from 1926.
+Lawyer Building, the former Westchester Title and Trust Company, is at the opposite corner of Church St and Main St (left).
+It once housed the Reporter Dispatch Newspaper and dates from 1926.
 Additions were added to the older structure.